mnezz1131/GUITARS-/guitar-wars/README.md

 Post MVP

 - Use Of Material U/I and or Bootstrap
-- Use of Axios PUT and Delete
+- Use of Axios Put and Delete
+- Was not able achieve success in the Guitar Wars component.
+Ran out of time and am looking to revisit and complete in the near future.
+Code for that component and link has been commented out.

 Time Line: